Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-- You are taking drugs that are substrates of Cytochrome P450: Huanglian may increase the risk of side effects of these drugs.
-However, another study showed that huanglian can also induce CYP3A4 by activating pregnane X receptor.
-This may decrease the concentration of drugs metabolized by CYP3A4.
+- You are taking CYP450 substrate drugs: Huanglian may increase the risk of side effects from these drugs.
+However, another study suggests huanglian can also induce CYP3A4, which may decrease the concentration of drugs metabolized by this enzyme.
 Clinical significance is not known.

 For Healthcare Professionals